pholme/sis_exact/README.md

 `./extime 3 0 1 1 2`

-Where the 3 is the number of nodes.
+Where the first argument, 3, is the number of nodes.
 The rest is a list of links to define the graph, the node indices are assumed to range from 0 to _N_ - 1.

 The output is: